mrdvt92/perl-Plack-Middleware-Method_Allow/README.md

 ## allow

-Method that set the allowed methods.
-Must be an array reference of HTTP methods.
+Method that sets the allowed HTTP methods.
+Must be an array reference of strings.

 # METHODS